Looking After Your Braces

-If you have braces it’s really important to look after them, as well as your teeth and gums.
-You will achieve the best results if you:
+If you have braces, looking after them as well as your teeth and gums, is really important if you want to achieve the best results.

 Practice excellent oral hygiene